gustavonikov/gustavonikov/README.md

-# Hi👋, welcome to my profile 😆!
+# Hi👋, welcome to my profile!

 🧑🏻I'm Gustavo Chaves, a guy passionate about learning, understand things (whatever they r haha) and solving problems!

-💻 I'm starting to developing, studying Front/Back-end in Javascript 😊
+💻 I'm starting to developing, studying Front/Back-end in Javascript

 📚 Have knowledge on others languages like:  🔸 Python    🔸 Vb.NET 🔸 Typescript